-Comprising the Ashmolean Museum, Museum of the History of Science, Oxford University Museum of Natural History and Pitt Rivers Museum (visit the Our Museums page), the museums hold exceptional collections representing the history of the natural world and most cultures from around the globe.
-The collections are made up of 8.5 million objects, all forming Designated Collections, and complemented by important archival materials.
+Comprising the Ashmolean Museum, Museum of the History of Science, Natural History Museum and Pitt Rivers Museum (visit the Our Museums page), the museums hold exceptional collections representing the history of the natural world and most cultures from around the globe.
+The collections are made up on 8.5 million objects, all forming Designated Collections, and complemented by important archival materials.
 Collectively the museums receive over 2 million visitors a year, making them some of the most popular museums outside of London, and the most visited University Museums in the UK.

 To find out more about the Partnership Team visit the Partnership Team page

 To find out more about the Partnership Museums visit the Our Museums page